 Erica: Hmmm, I guess no one individually.
 Elementary school comes to mind.
 We had to have answers right on assignments.
 We had to treat people with respect.
 The smallest mistake we made we’d be punished.
 And hey I just didn’t want to be punished.
 So, I made the decision that I just had to be perfect or at least close to it in my mind.
 So, I’d help my teacher out.
 I’d try to stay as quiet as possible in the classroom and speak only when spoken to.
 I thought I was doing a pretty good job.

 God: And tell me how did that work out for you?
 How did that work out as you grew up?
 Did you end up perfect?
 What is perfect to you anyway?

 Erica: For the most part it worked out for me.
 I managed to make friends, connect with adults in an adultlike manner (if that makes any sense) it’s like I felt like I understood them more.
 Like because I acted a certain way, different than other kids they liked me better and because I was able to please them it made me want to get better.
 Perfect to me is a person with NO flaws.
 EVERYTHING is in line.
 Everything falls into place.

 God: Who do you know like that?
 With NO flaws, NO issues, NO problems?

 Erica: Nobody really comes to mind.
-I would name a few people from church but because I know their testimony I no they haven’t ALWAYS been as they are now.
+I would name a few people from church but because I know their testimony I know they haven’t ALWAYS been as they are now.
 Hmmm, I guess the closest to perfection that I can think of are celebrities.
-Because I don’t see them on a day to day basis they seem like they have it all together from my point of view.
+Because I don’t see them on a day-to-day basis they seem like they have it all together from my point of view.
 Beyonce for example.
 Hey, look you know her.
 The perfect hair, the perfect family, the beehive of fans.
-She’s still on Earth and apparently her dream has come true because she’s “made it”.
+She’s still on Earth and apparently, her dream has come true because she’s “made it”.
 Look all I’m saying is she must have hopped on something perfect in her life to get to where she is now.